futuresuper/website/src/careers/full-stack-software-developer.md

 * Using your creativity to overcome technical challenges
 * Travelling between Canberra and Sydney on a regular (monthly) basis to collaborate with other teams across the business

-## We are looking for someone who has:
+## We are looking for someone who has

 * PHP/Laravel software development experience (outside of university based projects), coupled with a decent understanding of the software development cycle
 * A relevant tertiary degree (Bachelor of Software Engineering, Information Technology, or equivalent)